TakeLab/podium/docs/source/advanced.rst

   (None, ['DET', 'ADJ', 'PUNCT', 'VERB', 'NOUN', 'PUNCT'])

-MultioutputFields accept three parameters upon construction, which encapsulate the first half of the Field processing cycle:
+MultioutputFields accept three parameters upon construction, which encapsulate the first part of the Field processing cycle:

-  - :obj:`output_fields` (List[Field]): a sequence of Fields.
+  - :obj:`output_fields` ``(List[Field])``: a sequence of Fields which will map tokenized data to outputs by applying posttokenization hooks and numericalization.
-  - :obj:`tokenizer` (callable): the tokenizer to use.
+  - :obj:`tokenizer` ``(Callable)``: the tokenizer to use.
+The same tokenizer will be used prior to passing data to all output Fields.
-  - :obj:`pretokenization_hooks` (tuple(callable)): a sequence of pretokenization hooks to apply to raw data.
+  - :obj:`pretokenization_hooks` ``(tuple(Callable))``: a sequence of pretokenization hooks to apply to the raw data.

 After tokenization, the processed data will be sent to all of the output Fields.
-Note that only the post-tokenization part of those fields will be used!
+Note that only the post-tokenization part of the output fields will be used.

 Handling datasets with missing data
 ===================================